esa/pagmo2/doc/sphinx/docs/python/tutorials/using_population.rst

     >>> print(pop1.get_f()[0])
     [ 8.43469444]

-.. note:: Using the method ``set_xf`` it is possible to avoid triggering the fitness
+.. note:: Using the method :class:`~pygmo.core.population.set_xf` it is possible to avoid
-          function evaluation, but it is also possible to inject spurious information into the population (i.e. breaking the relation between decision vectors and fitness vectors imposed by the problem)
+          triggering the fitness function evaluation, but it is also possible to inject spurious information into the population (i.e. breaking the relation between decision vectors and fitness vectors imposed by the problem)